Will McDonough: Personal life

 McDonough was married twice, fathering three children (Sean, Erin and Terry) with his first wife Wilma and two (Ryan and Cara) with his second wife Denise.
-One of his three sons, Sean McDonough, is a sportscaster for ESPN is also a Boston Red Sox announcer.
-Another son, Terry McDonough, is vice president, Player Personnel for the NFL's Arizona Cardinals.
+One of his three sons, Sean McDonough, is a sportscaster for ESPN and is also a Boston Red Sox announcer.
+Another son, Terry McDonough, was vice president, Player Personnel for the NFL's Arizona Cardinals.
 His third son, Ryan McDonough, was the general manager of the Phoenix Suns.
 Each of the three has a championship ring in a different sport: Sean as an announcer for the 2004 Boston Red Sox (baseball); Terry as a scout for the 2000 Baltimore Ravens (football); and Ryan as a special assistant/video analyst for the 2008 Boston Celtics (basketball).

 McDonough remained lifelong friends with two other prominent South Boston Irishmen: Massachusetts political leader William "Billy" Bulger and his older brother, Boston organized crime boss James "Whitey" Bulger.
 He served as campaign manager for Billy's 1960 run for state representative, and he visited Whitey in Leavenworth Federal Penitentiary in the 1960s while the Boston Red Sox were in Kansas City.
 In return, in 1993 Billy successfully lobbied Cablevision to allow McDonough to provide commentary on the cable broadcast of the annual St. Patrick's Day breakfast hosted by Billy.

 Death

 McDonough died of a heart attack at his home in Hingham on January 9, 2003, at age 67.
+According to an interview with his son Sean, McDonough had been suffering from heart problems and an autopsy determined that he had undiagnosed cardiac amyloidosis.
+A research fund to cure cardiac amyloidosis was set up in his memory at the Brigham and Women's Hospital.